Compass Academy

 • Natural Sciences through Observation, Farm Animal Care, Gardening, Nature Exploration, Research, Cooking and Baking.

-• Arithmetic through Gardening, Cooking, Games, Math Gnomes and Weekly Math Lessons.
+• Arithmetic through Gardening, Cooking, Games, Math Gnomes, Games and Puzzles

 • Creative Expression through Play, Movement, Art and Music